 It’s important when using DE in the chicken coop to only use food grade and to only lay it down when the hens are not in the coop.
 While DE is known to be non-toxic, it can be dangerous while it’s floating in the air, so be sure to take precautions and wear a dust mask and goggles while applying.
 Do your research on the pros and cons to find out if it’s right for you.

-We hope this guide will help you to keep your flock healthy!
+We hope this guide will help you to keep your flock of chickens healthy!